clic-ub/DETESTS-Dis/README.md

 The baselines using BETO (Cañete et al. 2020) for both tasks with hard and soft labels can be re-created with `beto_baselines.ipynb`.

-## 10. Submission format

-An example of the submission format is shown in [data/sample](https://github.com/clic-ub/DETESTS-Dis/tree/main/data/sample) for both tasks with hard and soft labels.
-`Examples.ipynb` shows how to transform the predictions to the appropiate format, as well as an example of the official evaluation metrics.

 ## References